Composed by: Jeff Grace

 Reviewed by Melissa Minners

-The musical score of The Innkeepers was created by Jeff Grace.
-Graduating with a Bachelor's Degree in music from The Mason Gross School of the Arts at Rutgers University, Grace began his foray into film and television scoring in 1998, working as a composer and producer for Ruggieri Music in New York.
-Working as an assistant to Academy Award winning composer Howard Shore, Jeff helped work on the compositions of the musical scores of such notable films as The Lord of the Rings Trilogy, The Gangs of New York, Panic Room and The Score.
-Since then, he has composed for both concert and stage and has created musical scores for such films as The Last Winter, Liberty Kidd, The House of the Devil, Trigger Man and The Roost.
+The musical score of Hellbenders was created by American composer and Rutgers University alumni Jeff Grace.
+Beginning his foray into film and television scoring in 1998, Grace worked as a composer and producer for Ruggieri Music in New York.
+As an assistant to award-winning composer Howard Shore, Grace worked on compositions of musical scores for The Lord of the Rings Trilogy, Panic Room and more.
+Since then, he has composed music for concert and stage and created musical scores for films like The Last Winter, The House of the Devil, The Roost, The Innkeepers and more.

 The Hellbenders score is a mix of orchestral and contemporary sound.
 Dark horns are met with loud bursts of percussion, electric guitar riffs, strange noises and more.
 There is even a sound of metal on metal that reminded me of what it sounds like to be working at an iron forge - perhaps someone is building links for the chain they will wear when finally bound to Hell?
 The score is dark, loud and angry.
 This is not your average horror soundtrack - this is an "I'm sending you back to He,,l so how do you like that!" score, pulling no punches in the action/horror stylings.

 The Hellbenders Soundtrack was quite an interesting listen.
 For a horror score, it's not all that scary.
 As music for the background of a sort of tongue-in-cheek action horror flick, it probably fits nicely, but I can't see it selling out of music stores as a stand alone album.
 This is definitely a soundtrack best suited for fans of the film.